 Remember your bill of lading

 If you haven’t worked out an alternate carriage contract with your carrier, the bill of lading will serve this purpose.
-Remember that any freight crossing state or international boarders will be governed by the Carmack Amendment.
+Remember that any freight crossing state or international borders will be governed by the Carmack Amendment.
 Additionally, claim laws may vary widely between states and countries.
 Yours will be governed by the laws set forth in the state or country where the shipment originated.

 Record any damage without delay and file your claim quickly

 If part of your shipment is damaged or shorted upon arrival, make sure you document it immediately on the bill of lading.
 Write down any details regarding the damage, and then take pictures of the packaging and the product itself.
 After you’ve recorded the damage, file the claim with your carrier and inform your 3PL of the situation as soon as possible.
 While you technically have nine months to file before the claim is extinguished, it’s better to get the process started as soon as possible.

 Your carrier also has a right to mitigate the value of the claim and rectify the situation by salvaging the goods, re-delivering items or returning the shipment.
 Not giving them the opportunity at the beginning of the process gives the carrier more room to deny your claim on the grounds of being uninformed from the start.